Sunday, November 14, 2010

 8th.
 Jan.1978

 The Tate Gallery has the largest collection of Turner's oil paintings, covering his works from the time he first began to exhibit to the year before his death.
-His importance as a landscape painter was proclaimed in his life-time by Ruskin with a passionate fervour that few artist has succeded in arousing among their contemporaties.
-He not only satisfied the romantic taste of his day, but anticipated the genralized vision of the impressionists and, however different his aims, even arrived at something like mid-twentieth century abstract- impressionism in the oil sketches.
+His importance as a landscape painter was proclaimed in his lifetime by Ruskin with a passionate fervour that few artists have succeeded in arousing among their contemporaties.
+He not only satisfied the romantic taste of his day, but anticipated the genralized vision of the impressionists and, however different his aims, even arrived at something like mid-twentieth-century abstract-impressionism in the oil sketches.

 Tate now has five rooms, built by Sir Joseph Duveen in 1908-10, temporaryly hung with the best of the oil paintings in the collection numbering around 275 in all.

 Joseph Mallord William Turner was born in London on 23rd.
-April 1775, The son of a barber.
-Started painting at an early age - the earliest painting dated dated when he was only twelve.
+In April 1775, the son of a barber.
+Started painting at an early age - the earliest painting dates dated when he was only twelve.

 12th.Jan.
 1978.

-I sit now writing this while in the driver's seat of a Honda Accord with the liscence plate 'HUBRIS' while parked in the CUBS FOODS parkin lot on the East Side of Green Bay - How far away the Tate is.
-Those days spent at the Victoria Albert Museum watching school children running from one exhibit to another in awe and excitement!!
+I sit now writing this while in the driver's seat of a Honda Accord with the license plate 'HUBRIS' while parked in the CUBS FOODS parking lot on the East Side of Green Bay - How far away the Tate is.
+Those days spent at the Victoria and Albert Museum watching school children running from one exhibit to another in awe and excitement!!

 Who says Dreams do not come True?